What Does a Willet Look Like?

 Willets use their bills to probe for food in soft mud or sand, or to pick small items directly from the ground.
 What’s on the menu depends on location and season.
 In saltwater habitats, willets eat fiddler crabs, mollusks, and small fish; in freshwater situations, aquatic insects are a staple.
 Occasional vegetable matter—grasses, seeds, and even rice—rounds out their diet.

 Willets are semi-colonial nesters, especially the coastal populations.
 Large groups may settle on a secluded, grassy island or along the edges of dunes.
 The nest is made of grasses in a scrape in the ground.
-Four or five eggs are laid, and both parents share incubation duty, with the male taking the night shift.
-After 22 days the downy chicks emerge, and within hours they are ready to run after their parents in a daily search for food.
+The female lays four or five eggs.
+Both parents share incubation duty, with the male taking the night shift.
+After 22 days, the downy chicks emerge.
+Within hours they are ready to run after their parents in a daily search for food.
 Young willets achieve flight capability at about four weeks.
 Female willets leave home when the young are three weeks old, at which point the male takes over the child-rearing chores.

 Three weeks after young Willets hatch, the mother abandons them to the care of the dad, who takes care of the young for several weeks until they are able to fend for themselves.